o19s/elasticsearch-learning-to-rank/README.md

 }
 ```

-It's expected that the 0th feature in this array corresponds to first feature (feature 1) in the ranklib model.
-Ranklib does not have a 0th feature, so beware of off-by-one errors.
+It's expected that the 0th feature in this array corresponds to first feature (feature 1) in the ranklib model/script.

 Ideally you should use this query in a rescore context, because ltr models can be quite expensive to evaluate.
+So a more realistic implementation of ltr would look like:

 ```
 {